Davao People Mover

 The Davao People Mover is a proposed 16-station 13 km monorail line to be built in Davao City, Philippines.
-Once completed, it will be the city's first rapid transit line and the first monorail system in the Philippines.

 History

 The Davao City government requested for a Korean firm to operate a light rail system in the city, following the success of the Manila Light Rail Transit System.
 The Korean firm recommended to build a monorail instead of a true light rail system.
 It was first announced to the public on October 23, 2018.